Script properties

 Defining a script property

 Script properties are added to a script component by defining them with the go.property() special function.
-The function has to be used at the top level—outside any callback-functions like init() and update().
+The function has to be used at the top level—outside any lifecycle functions like init() and update().
 The default value provided for the property governs the type of the property: number, boolean, hash, msg.url, vmath.vector3, vmath.vector4, vmath.quaternion and resource (see below).

 -- can.script